chrisdoc/thesis/thesis.md

 -   LOCATION UPDATE (0x1F) in case of 2G terminals

-Fig. [fig:latraversed] illustrates where a location area update (red cell) happens when a subscriber traverses different location areas on its way.
+Figure [fig:latraversed] illustrates where a location area update (red cell) happens when a subscriber traverses different location areas on its way.